Why the most expensive system in your home is the one you’ve never seen, and how a 30 minute camera inspection can protect you.

 Joint Integrity

-Whether joints are aligned, separated, or offset, separated joints are the primary entry point for tree roots.
+Whether joints are aligned, separated, or offset.
+Separated joints are the primary entry point for tree roots.

 Slope and Alignment